Union calls out Telus' move offering thousands of employees severance and retirement packages

 The union further states the move will impact communities in Canada during a time competing companies are committing to investing in Canadian workers.
 While the post doesn’t pinpoint one specific company, Rogers did recently announce it will move outsourced jobs under the Shaw brand back to Canada.

-“As a result, we recently offered a voluntary program to some team members, and based on past similar initiatives and recognizing our team members’ retirement and career plans, we anticipate a small proportion of team members to choose this voluntary offer.”
+“As a result, we recently offered a voluntary program to some team members, canvassing a large group to be fair and equitable, recognizing our team members’ unique retirement and career plans.
+We are not reducing our workforce by 2,000 people.”

+The company says it anticipates “several hundred” people will choose the offer.

 While the union says it’s each member’s right to decide if they want to accept the package, they encourage them to examine the “costs and benefits of doing so.”